AstarNetwork/Astar/README.md

 Building from source
 --------------------

-Ensure you have Rust and the support software installed:
+Ensure you have Rust and the support software:

     curl https://sh.rustup.rs -sSf | sh
     # on Windows download and run rustup-init.exe